pranay-14/Future-Datathon/README.md

 **transaction_number_by_till**	unique transaction number by counter, transactionDate, store_code<br />
 **payment_amount_by_tender**	amount paid using the payment mode<br />
 **PaymentUsed**	description of mode of payment<br />

+**Evaluation Metric**<br />

+Submission will be evaluated based on:

+score = silhouttescore - (weight * silhouttescore)

+The weight applied is based on the number of clusters of customers per store.